 In accordance with Sec.
 28 BDSG, the right of the data subject of access (Art.
 15 GDPR) shall not apply if the archival material is not identified with the person´s name or no information is given which would enable the archival material to be found with reasonable administrative effort.
 Further, the right of rectification, according to Art.
 16 GDPR, shall not apply, if the personal data is processed for archiving purposes in the public interest.
 However, if the data subject disputes the accuracy of the personal data, the data subject has the opportunity to present his/her version.
 The right to restrict the processing and the right to data portability shall not apply as far as these rights are likely to render impossible or seriously impair the achievement of the archiving purposes in the public interest.

 Sec.
 29 BDSG regulates rights of the data subject in case of secrecy obligations.
-Accordingly, no right to access applies, where an information must be kept secret, in particular because of overriding legitimate interests of a third party.
+Accordingly, no right to access applies; in which information must be kept secret, particularly regarding overriding legitimate interests of a third party.

 Right of erasure

-If, in a non-automated data processing, the erasure of the personal data is not possible or only possible with a disproportionate effort, the data subject has only the right of restriction of processing instead of the right of erasure (Sec.
+If, in non-automated data processing, the erasure personal data is not possible or only possible with a disproportionate effort, the data subject has only the right of restriction of processing and not the right of erasure (Sec.
 35 BDSG).